 I’ve been taking “Gabapentine”, which seems to have reduced the painful symptoms in my legs and feet.
 The incessant pins and needles that I’d had for almost a month have improved from pain to mild discomfort.
 It feels as though I can walk again without having to adopt hobbling pigeon-steps and suddenly this whole bout feels much more manageable.
 Numbness, hypersensitivity and the occasion spasm, especially in my thighs, remain, but these are completely bearable.
 My main concern remains the distortions to my vision, which have now crept off the bike and into my daily life.
 Several times this week I’ve been struggling to focus my eyes at work.
 There is the possibility that these latest issues might be a side-effect of my latest drug (the list of potential side-effects includes pretty much every medical condition you could think of).

-I await my appointment with a consultant.
+5 weeks post-diagnosis, I still await an appointment with a consultant.

-Buoyed by this improvement in my symptoms and some stunning, sunny weather in Bristol, I’ve been out on my bike.
+Buoyed by an improvement in my symptoms and some stunning, sunny weather in Bristol, I’ve been out on my bike.
 A few rides this week have been an absolute joy – clear skies, dry roads and longer days.
 On Wednesday, I rode out to nearby lake to meet some of the riders from my club and the route had amazing views across the city, with hot air balloons in the sky.
 Beautiful – and as good as it gets.

 On the way back from that ride, the fog around my leg muscles suddenly seemed dissipate.
 It had been there for weeks – but then just disappeared in a matter of seconds.
 I can pinpoint an exact moment it happened.
 The sensation almost boosted me forwards – as if muscles that had forgotten how to work kicked back in.
 Goodness knows the neurological reason for this dramatic change, or an apt word for my reaction… maybe “elated” or “exhilarated”.
 I had a spurt of excited adrenalin that would keep me awake that night.
 For the first time since probably November I felt good again – as if something inside me had been unlocked and I was working again.